All about Cuckoo Broadband

 Can I get Cuckoo?

-Depending on your chosen package, Cuckoo uses either the Openreach (BT line) network or FTTP (Fibre To The Premises) connectivity.
+Depending on your chosen package, Cuckoo uses either a BT Openreach telephone line or FTTP (Fibre To The Premises) connectivity.

-Most homes can get Openreach network fibre, so it’s very likely that you can get at least 67Mb broadband from Cuckoo.
+Most homes can get an Openreach phone line so it’s very likely that you can get at least 67Mb broadband from Cuckoo.
 For that, all you need is a regular BT telephone line (or the ability to have one installed if it’s not there already).

 For Cuckoo's fastest deals, you'll need access to FTTP.
 Fewer homes can get this at present, but coverage is growing all the time.